 Behind the scenes......

-This is piece is a real step forward in my progression as an artist, and make be a sign of things to come......
+This piece is a real step forward in my progression as an artist, and may be a sign of things to come......

 tom